 On the other hand, consider where most of the Earth's population is — China and India.
 Both of these regions, according to the model results, should experience an increase in surface water availability, which is good news.

 Another big trend is that the high latitudes of the northern hemisphere experience a very large increase in surface runoff.
 This could be important if population patterns shift northward in a warming world.

 We now consider how these changes add up over the whole globe — is surface runoff increasing or decreasing as we go into the future?
 The 3 maps shown above have been averaged along lines of latitude to give a simpler sense of the change, and then these latitudinal averages are summed and weighted according to the different areas each latitudinal band represents to give a global sum.

 As can be seen, the tropics and the high latitude regions tend to get wetter through time, while the mid-latitudes tend to become drier, and on a global scale, there is slightly more surface water runoff as we move into the future — though a 3.3% change is not too large.
 Nevertheless, remember the map pattern of the change — this is the more important aspect of the model data.

 So, in summary, as with precipitation, the future seems to hold a mixture of more and less surface water runoff, and this will have some important implications for where we will produce our food in the future and which places may be better suited for human habitation in the future.
-We will discuss the implications of the projections for regional drought in places such as the south-central US and Australia in more detail in Modules 9 and 10.
+We will discuss the implications of the projections for regional drought in places such as the south-central US and Australia in more detail in Modules 9.